dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 For the purposes of extension method resolution, there is no special treatment of nullable types with respect to what members are considered accessible.
-That is, the only members that are considered accessible (and hence which take precedence over extensions) are the members on `Object`.
+That is, the only members of a nullable tyhpe that are considered accessible (and hence which take precedence over extensions) are the members on `Object`.

 ### Assignability